Agi7an/8086-Graphics/README.md

 8086-Graphics

-This 8086 assembly program takes a text file(containing an image in the form of 0s and 1s) and displays the picture in the form of pixels
+This package explores how graphics can be handled in the 8086 assembly language.
+We have divided our package into two specialized projects.
+The first one, when given an input image in the form of binary, can print the black and white form of that image, pixel by pixel.
+This was achieved with the help of file handling and array manipulation along with the graphics interrupts available in the 8086 assembly language.
+The second program allows the users to draw on the screen using multiple colours.
+We were able to do this with the help of interrupts that enabled us to receive user input and also detect the location of the mouse.
+The codes and sample outputs for our programs have been included below.